pc-eight-one/codersbox/src/content/tutorials/java-tutorial-series/java-tutorial-part-5.md

 Before moving on, try these exercises:

-1. **Grade Manager**: Create a program that manages student grades using arrays
+1. **Grade Book System**: Create a program that manages student grades using 2D arrays
-2. **Matrix Calculator**: Implement basic matrix operations (addition, multiplication, transpose)
+2. **Matrix Calculator**: Implement matrix operations (addition, multiplication, transpose)
-3. **Data Analysis**: Build a program that analyzes sales data using array statistics
-4. **Game Board**: Create a tic-tac-toe or connect-four game using 2D arrays
+3. **Array Statistics**: Build a utility class for statistical analysis of arrays
-5. **Sorting Comparison**: Compare the performance of different sorting algorithms
+4. **Search and Sort Comparison**: Compare performance of different sorting and searching algorithms

 Ready to dive into object-oriented programming?
 Let's continue to Part 6!

 ---

 *This tutorial is part of our comprehensive Java Tutorial Series.
-Arrays are fundamental to programming and data manipulation, so practice these concepts thoroughly before moving to object-oriented programming.*
+Arrays are fundamental to Java programming and form the basis for understanding more complex data structures.*